- The Crypto Fire

 Government Policies: Regulations, crackdowns, or incentives can shift sentiment dramatically.

 However, sentiment often diverges from market fundamentals.
 Emotions like excitement, fear, greed, FOMO (fear of missing out), and FUD (fear, uncertainty, doubt) can overwhelm logical decision-making.
-This emotional sway is why sentiment acts as a powerful driver in crypto markets.
+Crypto market sentiment can, therefore, detach from intrinsic value—pushing prices higher in late-stage euphoria or lower in panic phases of the crypto market cycles.

 Bullish vs. Bearish Sentiment